-Thomas P. Richards, a former executive officer of the Company, failed to make a timely filing of a Form 4 concerning the sale of 6,000 shares of Common Stock in September 1996 and, in accordance with the rules promulgated under the Securities Exchange Act of 1934, as amended, the transaction was reported as a late transaction by Mr. Richards on Form 5.
+Arthur L. Rebell, a director of the Company, made an untimely filing of a Form 3 and, in accordance with the rules promulgated under the Securities Exchange Act of 1934, as amended, the transaction was reported (although not on a timely basis) as a late transaction by Mr. Rebell on Form 5.